-BUILDING TRUST: ACTIVE ENGAGEMENT WITH THE INVESTMENT COMMUNITY
+BUILDING TRUST: ACTIVE ENGAGEMENT WITH THE INVESTMENT COMMUNITY the briefings, which are available on our corporate website for up to three years.

-The CDL senior management and IR team engage with the investment community through various platforms such as its Annual General Meeting (AGM), postresults luncheons, non-deal roadshows (NDRs), conferences, meetings and site visits.
+The CDL senior management and IR team engage with the investment community through various platforms such as its Annual General Meeting (AGM), post-results luncheons, non-deal roadshows (NDRs), conferences, meetings and site visits.
 Biannual results briefings are held for covering analysts and media.
-Investors can view 'live' webcasts and archived videos of the briefings, which are available on our corporate website for up to three years.
+Investors can view 'live' webcasts and archived videos of